PhwayThantChae/Heart-Failure-Prediction-With-Fairness-ML/README.md

 To identify which features were most important in the dataset, lasso and ridge regression was performed in the `Feature_Importances_Heart_Disease.ipynb`.
 Feature importances were also extracted from a decision tree and random forest model in `Feature_Importances_Random_Forest_Decision_Tree.ipynb`.

+## Final Paper

+The final paper is the PDF file "Fairness in Heart Disease."
+All the citations for this project are included at the end of the paper.

 ## Installation

 Ensure you have Anaconda or Miniconda installed to manage the project environment and dependencies.
 If not, download Anaconda from [Anaconda's official website](https://www.anaconda.com/products/distribution) or Miniconda from [Miniconda's official website](https://docs.conda.io/en/latest/miniconda.html).